See our Fact Sheet on Somalia for information on U.S. - Somalia relations.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 You may be taken in for questioning by the police if unable to produce an acceptable form of identification.
 Convictions for possessing, using, or trafficking in illegal drugs result in long prison sentences and heavy fines.

 Arrest Notifications: If arrested or detained, ask police or prison officials to notify the U.S. Embassy in Kenya immediately.
-Due to the absence of a U.S. diplomatic mission in Somalia, such notification is unlikely.
-Our ability to provide consular services is severely restricted as a result of ongoing security concerns.
+Such notification is unlikely.
+The U.S. Government’s ability to provide consular services is severely restricted as a result of ongoing security concerns.
 Furthermore, dual U.S. - Somali citizens are recognized as Somali citizens by authorities which impedes our ability to provide any consular assistance.
 See our webpage for further information.

 SPECIAL CIRCUMSTANCES: Water, health, and electricity systems are poor.